-FROM OUR BOARD OF DIRECTORS
+BOARD OF DIRECTORS' REPORT

 It is our pleasure to present Vodafone Qatar's friendly and secure experience.
-We also introduced fiscal year concluded on December 31st, 2023.
+We also introduced financial results and business performance for the a delivery service that delivers our products to fiscal year concluded on December 31st, 2023.